CERTUNLP/NgenBundle/Resources/views/ExternalIncident/Report/Markdown/open_snmp.md

 ### [derivated_problem_content]
 ### Related issues

-The *host* under you'r administration could be used to perform attacks, such as:
+The *host* under your administration could be used to perform attacks, such as:

 * Obtain unauthorized remote access and information.
 * Brute force attacks.